Proxy Mode

 - Automatic scanning of all requests

-- Supports 20+ LLM providers
+- Supports 17+ LLM providers with custom endpoint support

 - Your API keys are securely stored